-Arts4All Florida provides a variety of professional workshops and webinars to help arts education professionals increase their knowledge of inclusion strategies and accommodations.
+Arts4All Florida provides a variety of professional learning workshops and webinars to help arts education professionals increase their knowledge of inclusive strategies and accommodations.

 Workshops

-Arts4All Florida offers workshops to school districts to help make their arts programs more accessible and inclusive.
+Arts4All Florida offers workshops to school districts to help make their arts programs more accessible to those of differing abilities.

 Workshops include: